 NOTES.- That power which arose in the Roman Empire after the fall of Rome in A. D. 476, which was entirely different from all the ten kingdoms into which Rome was divided (for it demanded and exercised spiritual power over the other kingdoms), and before whom three of the other kings - the Heruli, the Vandals, and the Ostrogoths - fell, was the Papacy.

-- the Heruli, the Vandals, and the Ostrogoths - fell, was the Papacy.
 Having located the place and the time of the kingdom of the little horn, the study of its character and work will be considered in the readings which follow.